Sablednah/MobHealth/README.md

 * Ender Dragon damage not notified.
 Bukkit have pushed a fix through for 1.1 - working on it now.
 * Plugins that alter mobs health levels usually aren't detected by my plugin.
 So far I know the following cause issues.
     * <del>Likeaboss - I have details form the author and I'm working on adding support.</del> Done Thanks bm01
-    * Heroes.
-Once Heroes for 1.1 is out I'll look over the API.
+    * <del>Heroes.
+Once Heroes for 1.1 is out I'll look over the API.<del>  Heroes Now supported.
     * <del>MobArena.
-Again once a 1.1 build is out I'll look over the API.</del>  Initial Suport in place.
+Again once a 1.1 build is out I'll look over the API.</del>  Initial Support in place.
 * Spells.
 Bukkit have added a damage reason for spell damage now.
 Once plugins start using it I will look at reporting spell damage.